 Example Outline for a Web Accessibility Workshop

-Introduction
+Summary

-This page provides an overview and outline for an example three-day hands-on workshop on web accessibility, as a basis for developing customized training for specific audience needs and goals.
+This page describes an example three-day hands-on workshop on web accessibility.
+You can use it as a basis for developing customized training for specific audience needs and goals.
 It links to Accessibility Topics and WAI resources that you can use as building blocks to develop your presentation and activity materials.

 Page Contents